UConn vs. Villanova Predictions & Picks - Women's Big East Tournament Championship

 UConn Performance Insights

-- The Huskies average 76 points per game (28th in college basketball) while giving up 58.7 per contest (48th in college basketball).
-They have a +571 scoring differential overall and outscore opponents by 17.3 points per game.
+- The Huskies outscore opponents by 17.3 points per game (scoring 76 points per game to rank 28th in college basketball while giving up 58.7 per contest to rank 48th in college basketball) and have a +571 scoring differential overall.

-- With 73.5 points per game in Big East matchups, UConn is tallying 2.5 fewer points per game in conference games compared to its overall average (76 PPG).
+- UConn's offense has been less effective in Big East action this year, scoring 73.5 points per contest, compared to its overall average of 76 PPG.

-- Offensively, the Huskies have fared better when playing at home this season, posting 77.5 points per game, compared to 72.8 per game in away games.

-- UConn surrenders 58.7 points per game when playing at home, compared to 58.4 in road games.
+- UConn is ceding 58.7 points per game in home games.
+Away from home, it is allowing 58.4.

-- On the offensive side of the ball, the Huskies have struggled over their last 10 games, scoring 66.4 points per contest over that span as opposed to the 76 they've racked up over the course of this year.
+- In their last 10 games, the Huskies have been putting up 66.4 points per game, an average that's significantly lower than the 76 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.